kevinlin1/just-the-class/pages/meetings/meeting-3.md

 | Meta-Modeling and Self-Aware Networks | Sabrina, Marlene, Andre |
 | Neuroscience of Predictive Coding & Memory | Janna, Jay, Alec |

-Next meeting, each group will give an informal presentation sharing their research.
-Please see
+Next meeting, each group will give an informal presentation sharing their research. *If you want to be involved in another topic, let us know and we'll add you!*

 ### Presentation Guidelines & Objectives
 You will research a given topic in small interdisciplinary groups, then give a small presentation on what you learned.
 The idea is to discover what experts are doing in your topic/field, and where our team may be able to add value through our own project.